 She halted and turned to kneel before me.

 “No. That’s not necessary.
 Please stay standing.
 Shayna, why are these people so afraid of me?”

 “You are the new Jim, the Destroyer of Worlds.
-He said he would return, and now you have.
+He said he would return this very day, and now you have.
 Your powers are written in the books of Jim."

 “The books of what??”
 What kind of …

 “Yes.
 Would you like to see them?
 I can take them to you.”

 “Am I dreaming?
 Does everyone here speak English?
 How is that possible?”

 “Yes.
 The Jim taught us.
 We were forbidden to speak our tongue before him.
 Many speak both, but English is our language now.”

 Who is this Jim?
 What is going on?
 I’m no one to be afraid of.
 Just a guy whose ship’s engines developed a problem with its mixing rods.

 "The Destroyer of Worlds.
 The writer of our law -- the Books of Jim.
 Only the book of DJ is forbidden to open.
 We can only open the three.
 The Jim said to give it to the next Jim which is you."